swagger-model-validator/swagger-model-validator/readme.md

 ```
 Now the validator will call this extra function for the 'id' field in the 'testModel' model.

+You can add multiple custom validators to the same field.
+They will all be run.
+If a validator throws an exception it
+will be ignored and validation will continue.

 ## License
 Copyright (c) 2014 Atlantis Healthcare Limited.